 In Practicing Prodependence: The Clinical Alternative to Codependency Treatment, Drs.
 Weiss and Buck present a new social and psychological model of human interdependence-focused treatment for families and loved ones of addicts.

-Unlike Codependence, Prodependence celebrates the human need to and pursuit of intimate connection, viewing this as a positive force for change.
+Unlike Codependence, Prodependence celebrates the human need for and pursuit of intimate connection, viewing this as a positive force for change.
 This strength and attachment-based model is focused on accepting and celebrating human connection in ways that are healthy and life affirming for each person – even in the face of addiction.
-In this way, Prodependence presents a new paradigm through which loved ones can learn to love more effectively, without bearing shame or judgement for the valuable help they give.
+In this way, Prodependence presents a new paradigm through which loved ones can learn to love more effectively, without bearing shame or judgment for the valuable help they give.